PhantomReign/ZPO-ColorModelConverter/ReadMe.md

 #                               ZPO Project 2016
->   Created by Matúš Turic (xturic01) and Peter Cilip (xcilip00) at FIT BUT as a ZPO project.
+>   Created by Matúš Turic at FIT BUT as a ZPO project.

 ## description:
 Application converts image to selected model based on conversion type.